espressif/esp-idf/examples/system/app_trace_to_plot/README.md

 | xaxis_title      | Title of x axis in the plot (e.g "time")                                                                                                                                          |
 | yaxis_title      | Title of y axis in the plot (e.g "values", "sensor data")                                                                                                                         |

 **Note:** Plotting works with plotly subplot feature. `id`, `timestamp_flag`, `data_size` and `data_type` are the mandatory elements.
 In addition to these elements, you can config your plot with [properties are passed to the constructor of the specified trace type](https://plotly.com/python/reference/scatter/).
-Data transfering is in {'x': ..., 'y': ..., ...} format.
+Data transferring is in {'x': ..., 'y': ..., ...} format.
 Graph types like Pie or Scatter3D won't work.
 Scatter, histogram, box, line and similar graph types are working.

 #### Data format in microcontroller side is: